kcl-ddh/digipal/README.md

 The parameter **limit** allows to limit the number of records returned by the request.
 The default value is 100.

 Another example:

 	dapi.image({
 		id: 18
 	}, function(data){
 		/* ... your data ... */
 	}, ['item_part', 'image'));

 	// or
 	// note that if select is empty, it will get all the fields to the response
 	// here we are limiting the number of record returned down to 1

 	dapi.image({
 		hands: 35
 	}, function(data){
 		/* ... your data ... */
 	}, [], 1);

+#### Results returned by the API functions

+Every API call returns an object with the following properties:
+	- count: The number of items found
+	- errors: An array whose first element represents the HTTP number error (500,400, etc.) and the second element representing the error message (can be an HTML page)
+	- results: An array of objects representing the items found
+	- success: A boolean that specifies whether the call has been successful or not

 ## 8. Testing